bastodian/Dimensions/T6/README.md

 --------

 We received libraries from 200 samples for the analysis of the final timepoint of the experiment.
-Scripts used during the analysis can be found in the scripts folder, while log files are in the logs folder and linked to in this documentation.
+Scripts, programs, and modules used during the analysis can be found in the code folder, while log files are in the logs folder and linked to in this documentation.

 Initial QC
 ----------